moonrepo/moon/docs/workspace.md

 ##### deps

 The optional `deps` param is a list of other project tasks, known as [targets](./task.md#targets), that will be executed _before_ this task.
-It achieves this by generating a concurrent task graph based on the project graph.
+It achieves this by generating a concurrent dependency graph based on the project graph.

 ```yaml
 tasks: